Frequently Asked Quetions

 • To ensure that Nigerian businesses remain competitive in international trade through the safe-guards afforded by a just and equitable legal regulatory framework on data protection and which (framework) is in tune with best practice.
 (See Article 1.1, NDPR)

-• NDPR does not limit, abridge or deny the full protection a natural person is entitled to under any law, regulation, policy, contract for the time being in force in Nigeria or in any foreign jurisdiction.
+• NDPA does not limit, abridge or deny the full protection a natural person is entitled to under any law, regulation, policy, contract for the time being in force in Nigeria or in any foreign jurisdiction.
 (See Article 1.2, NDPR)

 Data Processing means: any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 (See Article 1.3 xxi, NDPR)

 The consent of a data subject is very important in data processing.
 A Data Controller must seek this consent either in writing or by any other action through which the Data Subject knows he is giving consent.
 There are exceptions where duly constituted authorities can process data without consent in public interest or where private organizations may have lawful and cogent basis (albeit rebuttable) for data processing.
 These exceptions are without prejudice to the principles of data protection.
-Hence every data controller whether acting in public interest or in private interest can be held to account under the NDPR.
+Hence every data controller whether acting in public interest or in private interest can be held to account under the NDPA.
 (See Articles 2.1-2.4, NDPR)

 Privacy right is a fundamental right that is recognized and enforceable through executive powers vested in the executive arm and the judicial powers vested in the judicial arm of government.
-In the exercise of the executive powers vested in the President by virtue of Section 5, 1999 Constitution of the Federal Republic of Nigeria (CFRN, as amended), the NDPB was established to implement the NDPR (See About Us).
+In the exercise of the executive powers vested in the President by virtue of Section 5, 1999 Constitution of the Federal Republic of Nigeria (CFRN, as amended), the NDPC was established to implement the NDPA (See About Us).
 Through its synergy or collaboration with relevant government agencies such as the National Information Technology Development Agency (NITDA), Nigeria Police Force, Federal Competition and Consumer Protection Commission, Independent Corrupt Practices and Related Offences Commission (ICPC), Central Bank of Nigeria etc. NDPB takes effective executive measures in protecting the Privacy Rights of Data Subjects.

 The NDPR recognizes the need for cross-border transfer of data in an era of globalized and high-speed business transactions.
 Article 2.11 of the Regulation, which touches on transfer to a foreign country, addresses this issue.
 To comply with the provision and other aspects of the Regulation, the Data Controller is under legal obligation to provide the following: